 Another commonality of luxury ryokans is the uniquely Japanese “hinoki” wood soaking tubs.
 A cypress wood found only in Japan, hinoki is prized for its piney scent, anti-bacterial qualities, and longevity.
 Hinoki has been used for centuries to build the country’s numerous Shinto shrines.

-Based on our many Lynch family travels to Japan, we are most impressed with the country’s sweeping, intrinsic sense of service/hospitality.
-Japan’s level of high-touch service (omotenashi) is fully integrated in its Shinto/Buddhist-centered culture.
-Very difficult to describe to someone who has never visited this land, omotenashi is something that must be experienced, an almost intangible sense of personal service that is extended with the utmost sincerity, grace and respect.
+Based on our many Lynch family travels to Japan, we are most impressed with the country’s sweeping, intrinsic sense of service and hospitality.
+Japan’s level of high-touch service (omotenashi) is fully integrated into its Shinto/Buddhist-centered culture.
+Very difficult to describe to someone who has never visited this land, omotenashi is something that must be experienced, an almost intangible sense of personal service that is extended with the utmost sincerity, grace, and respect.
 Our Lynch family’s stays at iconic Tawaraya and Hiiragiya ryokans in Kyoto are perfect representations of omotenashi.
-When departing these amazing luxury ryokans, the respective proprietress and staff escort us to the entrance alleyway, stand in a line, bow and wish us all safe travels.
+When departing these amazing luxury ryokans, the respective proprietress and staff escort us to the entrance alleyway, stand in a line, bow, and wish us all safe travels.
 Inevitably, when glancing back from our vehicle, the full staff is still in line and bow again when they see us looking back.

-Whether indoors or outdoors, Japan’s ubiquitous hot springs are a national treasure — relaxing, therapeutic and cathartic.
+Whether indoors or outdoors, Japan’s ubiquitous hot springs are a national treasure — relaxing, therapeutic, and cathartic.
 Gora Kadan in Hakone is our favorite!
-Every region of the country has its share of hot springs, along with the villages/towns associated.
+Every region of the country has its share of hot springs, along with the villages and towns associated.
 Although many hot springs belong to a specific ryokan, others are actual public bathhouses.
 Despite many westerners’ shyness in bathing in these public houses, rest assured the relaxing, therapeutic experience is well worth the plunge.